ramapcsx2/gbs-control/README.md

 </p>

+## GBS-Control

-Gbscontrol is an alternative firmware for Tvia Trueview5725 based upscalers / video converter boards.
+GBS-Control is an alternative firmware for Tvia Trueview5725 based upscalers / video converter boards.
 Its growing list of features includes:
 - very low lag
 - sharp and defined upscaling, comparing well to other -expensive- units